xuankimtran/docs-1/pages/katalon-studio/how-to-guides/jenkins-tags-runtime.md

 ### Create Global Variables

-You can change Global Variable values during runtime without affecting other Test Suites.
+You can change Global Variable values in a Test Suite during runtime without affecting other Test Suites.
 Therefore, using a Global Variable as a parameter in the keyword `runFeatureFolderWithTags` can save your time when you have many tags to manage.

 1. In the **Tests Explorer**, go to **Profiles** to open your desired Profiles.
 Click **Add** to create a Global Variable which values are tags.
 See [Global Variables](https://docs.katalon.com/katalon-studio/docs/execution-profile-v54.html#global-variables).